petzval/btferret/README.md

         HID_MULTI      Allow multiple connections when
                        acting as an LE server HID device.
-                       Off by default - only one connection allowed
+                       Off by default - only one connection allowed FAST_TIMER     Allows LE_TIMER intervals in le_server callbacks to be faster than 10 per second.
+The time interval specified in le_server() is in ms rather than deci-seconds

 onoff = FLAG_ON or FLAG_OFF
 ```